- For children to have knowledge of their locality and locations further afield.

 - Knowledge organisers are used to present sticky knowledge for the Learning Adventure, which is shared at the start of every lesson and sent home to encourage discussions with parents and carers.

 - Children produce a range of work in response to that week’s question, which is then presented in a scrapbook.
 This helps them to consolidate that week’s learning and confidently answer the Blooms Question, as well as being able to answer POP task questions at a later date to show that they have retained that knowledge.

 - Lessons are taught in a progressive sequence which means that the children are building on prior knowledge to ensure that they have solid foundations.
 Then they are slowly introduced to new concepts. which allow them to delve deeper into the subject.

 - Support is provided, when appropriate, by the class teacher, their critical friend or resources within the classroom.
 Chirping of ideas and good practice by the teacher helps children to stay on task and also gives them good examples to use and adapt.

 - A piece of key vocabulary is introduced weekly and children are encouraged to use these in their work where possible.

 - Children have a passionate and enthusiastic outlook on protecting and looking after our planet.

-- Children are able to ask thought provoking and challenging questions about the world around them.
+- Children can ask thought-provoking and challenging questions about the world around them.

-Impact is measured by analysing the quality of the children’s work and Blooms Assessment answers throughout the year, which is recorded at the end of each academic year.
+Impact is measured by analysing the quality of the children’s work and Blooms answers throughout the year, which is recorded at the end of each term.
 Children also complete a POP task a few weeks into the next unit of work to check that they have retained the knowledge.
-We are continually checking the impact of teaching on learning, through lesson drop ins/observations, book and planning scrutinies and pupil and staff voices.
+We are continually checking the impact of teaching on learning through lesson drop ins/observations, book and planning scrutinies and pupil and staff voices.